 Despite their recognized utility and proved validity for long-term creep predictions, these models are not without limitations.
 There are several areas where these parametric models may not fully capture the complexities and uncertainties inherent in real-world scenarios, making their outputs less reliable under certain circumstances, as acknowledged by Refs. \cite{Abdallahetal2018,Zhangetal2024}.

-The first major limitation lies in the deterministic nature of these models.
+The first major limitation lies in the models' deterministic nature.
 They inherently assume constant material properties and unvarying loading conditions.
 In reality, however, both operational environments and material properties fluctuate significantly due to numerous factors.
-For example, manufacturing processes can introduce variations in the properties of a material.
-Additionally, the material inhomogeneities present in real-world scenarios can contribute to variances that these models are unable to account for.
-Operational uncertainties, such as temperature fluctuations or irregular loading conditions, can also significantly impact the creep behavior of materials, introducing additional sources of discrepancies between model predictions and actual outcomes.
+For example, manufacturing processes can introduce variations in a material's properties.
+Additionally, material inhomogeneities in real-world scenarios can contribute to variances that these models cannot account for.
+Operational uncertainties, such as temperature fluctuations or irregular loading conditions, can also impact the creep behavior of materials, introducing additional sources of discrepancies between model predictions and actual outcomes \cite{Yang2025,Gong2024,Gharaibeh2024}.

 Secondly, these models have been observed to struggle when tasked with the prediction of long-term creep life.
 These models are based on extrapolation of short-term creep test data obtained for larger stress levels.
 While useful for reducing testing time, they do not take into account that microstructural damage mechanisms induced by larger stress levels may be quite different from those verified in an actual component subjected to much lower stress levels.
 Hence, larger discrepancies are commonly verified when extrapolating creep life using these deterministic models, as both model-parameter uncertainties and model uncertainties induced by different microstructural damages evolving at unknown time rates are not taken into account.
 This dispersion means that different predictions frequently arise, even when using experimental data acquired under apparently identical macroscopic conditions.
 The introduction of these uncertainties in long-term forecasts can cause the models to become less accurate.
 The inaccuracy is often compounded in high-stress, high-temperature applications, where the creep behavior becomes notably nonlinear.